dimschlukas/hslu-weblab-techradar/docs/work_journal.md

 - Finish add-technology-dialog
 - Add responsive design for technology table for mobile and desktop
-- Finish routing between admin console and dashboard
+- Finish routing between admin console and viewer

 # 2025-02-16 (5h)